-- 1. COIN investments must meet the Fixed Income Portfolio requirements in sections D.1. thru D.28 or the Equity Portfolio requirements in sections F.1 thru F.11. - 2.
+- 1. Investments in COIN securities must either: - a.
+Meet the Fixed Income Portfolio requirements in sections D.1. thru D.28 or meet the Equity Portfolio requirements in sections F.1 thru F.11; OR - b.
+Are a security approved by COIN for COIN investment and written prior approval for the purchase of the COIN security has been provided by the Chief Financial Officer or the Chief Investment Officer of State Fund. - 2.
 The objective of the COIN investment program is to select fixed income securities that have similar credit quality and duration target to the Fixed Income Portfolio and/or equity securities that have same or similar investment style, including large-cap, dividend paying stock.